 Best Practice #1: Better leverage the Alarm and Activity Logs

-The Alarm Log and Activity Log provides the traceability you may need when there is an incident, including when the incident happened and the duration of the activity.
+The Alarm Log and Activity Log provide the traceability you may need when there is an incident, including the time of the incident and the duration of the activity.
 By leveraging the Alarm Log and the Activity Log, you can reduce the number of screenshots required.
 Learn more and take action:

 - Update your Alarm Log